Disability sport classification: Intellectual disabilities

 International Sports Federation for Persons with Intellectual Disability (INAS) is the governing body for competitive sport for people with intellectual disabilities.
 At the Paralympic Games, the relevant international sport organization takes over classification.
 In Australia, classification on the national level is governed by the Australian Paralympic Committee and Australian Sport and Recreation Association for People with Integration Difficulties.
 Sportspeople classified nationally in Australia are not guaranteed that they will meet international classification standards.
 Locally, Australian eligibility may also be handled by Lifestream Australia.
 As it relates to sport specific classification in Australia, Swimming Australia supports the relevant classifying agencies in classification assessment.
 In New Zealand, classification for ID sportspeople is handled by Paralympics New Zealand.
 In the United Kingdom, classification may be handled on a sport specific basis in partnership with UK Sports Association.
 For athletics, this is handled by British Athletics.
 For swimming in Scotland, it is handled by Scottish Disability Sport in partnership with British Para-Swimming.

 Testing has shown that people with intellectual disabilities often have less strength, endurance, agility, flexibility, balance and slower running speeds than the non-disabled.
-They also lower peak heart rates and lower peak oxygen uptake.
+They also have lower peak heart rates and lower peak oxygen uptake.
 Many people with intellectual disabilities also have hearing or vision related disabilities.
 People with Down syndrome often have a condition called ligamentous laxity, which results in increased flexibility in their joints of their neck.
 15% of people with Down syndrome have atlantoaxial instability and causes decreases in muscle tone.
 This places them at increased risk of spinal cord injuries.